opencontext/arches-via-docker/README.md

     * `webpack_entrypoint.sh` - The `webpack` container is a minimalist container that invokes a docker command on the `arches` container.
 This command prepares static assets for the Arches frontend by running webpack and collectstatic.

+## Set up a sibling arches_data directory

+Docker containers are isolated from their host systems.
+This Docker deployment attaches a directory from your host machine to the arches_her container in order to make it easier to move data in and out of the arches_her container.
+You'll want to set up a `arches_data` directory as a sibling to the `arches-via-docker` directory.
+Files can be moved in and out of the arches_her container via the `arches_data` directory.
+Please note however that you may need to modify file permissions to interact with files that may be created by processes within the arches_her container.

 ## Prerequisites

 1. [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) are installed.